support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Ushabti casket with a scene of psychostasis, Third Intermediate Period by Egyptian 21st Dynasty.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 weighing the souls · soul · deity · divinity · anubis · jackal head · hieroglyphics · painted wood · stucco · hieroglyph · coffer · god of the dead · 11th-9th century bc · coffret · psychostasie · thoth · scales · coffret a chaouabti · shabti figures · funerary statuettes · Louvre, Paris, France / Bridgeman Images